GrammarViz2/grammarviz2_site/src/morea/anomaly/experience-a2.md

 </div>

 ## 2. Running GrammarViz 2.0 using CLI interface
-Note, that by default, the GrammarViz 2.0 jar file configured to launch GUI.
+Note, that by default, the GrammarViz 2.0 jar file is configured to launch GUI.
 In contrast, in this tutorial, we will be using command line.
 Here is an example of running GrammarViz 2.0 anomaly discovery module using CLI:

 <pre>
 $ java -cp "grammarviz20.jar" edu.hawaii.jmotif.discord.GrammarVizDiscord